-Per City ordinance, a $60.00 late fee — $30.00 for seniors — must be applied to all City Vehicle Stickers purchased after July 15, 2013.
-This late fee can only be waived for new residents and new vehicle owners
+Per City ordinance, a $60.00 late fee — $30.00 for seniors — must be applied to all Chicago City Vehicle Stickers purchased after July 15, 2014.
+This late fee can only be waived for new residents or new vehicle owners.

-To purchase Daily Residential Parking Permits, eligibility requirements must be met, including proving residency at an address in a Residential Parking Zone…
+To purchase Chicago Residential Daily Parking Permits, eligibility requirements must be met, including proof of residency at an address in a Residential Parking Zone.

 Residency at the address must be proved in one of the following ways:

-- Purchase of a 2013-2014 City Vehicle Sticker for a vehicle listed at the same household — purchased either online or in-person — OR
+- Purchase of a Chicago City Vehicle Sticker for a vehicle listed at the same household — purchased either online or in-person, or

-No permits purchased by the household in the previous 30 days.
-Only one set of Daily Residential Parking Permits can be purchased per household in a 30-day period.
+Other purchase eligibility requirements: No Chicago Residential Daily Parking Permits purchased by the household in the previous 30 days.
+Only 30 Chicago Residential Daily Parking Permits can be purchased per household in a 30-day period.

 ***Residential Daily Parking Permits expire on December 31, 2015.
 Permits purchased after January 1, 2016 will be valid through December 31, 2016.
 Please take this into consideration when making your purchase. ***